 All students who fail a block/course are allowed to take the block/course remediation examination.
-If the SPC decision requires a student to repeat all Foundations or Organ Systems blocks/courses before the remediation examination has taken place, the student is still allowed to take the remediation examination to improve GPA by obtaining an F/P for a block/course grade instead of an F.

-Students need to know that remediation of a failed block/course does not constitute retaking the block/course.
+If the SPC decision requires a student to repeat all Foundations or Organ Systems blocks/courses before the remediation examination has taken place, the student is still allowed to take the remediation examination to improve GPA by obtaining an F/P for a block/course grade instead of an F. Students need to know that remediation of a failed block/course does not constitute retaking the block/course.

 Successful remediation does not erase the F grade in the block/course.
 The block/course grade on the student's transcript is recorded as an F/P. Remediation is an opportunity for a student to demonstrate competence in the failed block/course subject matter to a level acceptable to the block/course leadership.
 The numerical number sent to Student Affairs for GPA calculation is one (1) grade point per credit hour.
-Consult the Student Handbook for further details about grade reporting.
+Consult the Texas A&M University Health Science Center School of Medicine Student Handbook for further details about grade reporting.
 For purposes of student probation or advancement, remediating a failed block does not change the fact it was failed.